 Fall is my preferred time to add soil amendments, it means that you have several months for the bacteria and microbes to work on and integrate into the amendments.
 The worms and other beneficial life forms can colonize the "new soil" and by the time planting season comes around again your amendments should be fully integrated into the soil.

 So what is a soil amendment?
-The most basic definition of a soil amendment is any material which is added to soil to alter the structure and pH of the existing conditions.
+The most basic definition of a soil amendment is any material that is added to soil to alter the structure and pH of the existing conditions.
 When you ask gardeners why they amend their soil and they will most often talk about altering the way water moves through their soil and increasing the nutrient availability of soil.

 Before you can look at amendments you need to know the mineral composition of your soil and the pH value of your soil.
 You can see the posts on how to check the mineral composition of your soil here and here.
 Soil pH testing kits are available at most stores that sell gardening supplies or you can order online.